ngicks/go-iterator-helper/README.md

 ## NOTE: things that are already iterator

-Listed below are already iterator.
+Listed below are already iterators.
-This module will not defines iterator sources for these kind.
+This module will not define iterator sources for these kind.
 (in case older version of this modules has defined those, it should already be removed.)

 ```go